 How to Treat Joint Pain Naturally During Pregnancy

-During pregnancy, there are many changes that occur in your body.
-Due to these normal physical changes, it is common to experience increased joint and muscle pain.
+You’re probably noticing multiple body changes right now.
+In addition to the normal physical changes, it is common to experience increased joint and muscle pain during pregnancy.
 Increased weight puts pressure on the knees and may exacerbate knee pain.
 You may also notice that your joints seem looser and that you feel like you waddle when you walk.
 This is all very normal, but it can easily lead to the question about how to treat joint pain naturally during pregnancy.

 Additionally, gaining water weight may increase stiffness in the feet, hips, knees, and ankles.
 Water weight gain may also worsen carpal tunnel syndrome, which causes pain and tingling in the fingers.
 Make sure to consult your doctor if your joint pain becomes worse or if you experience tingling and/or numbness in your hands or feet.